-Samsung’s upcoming Galaxy A9 Star leaked from hands-on video, set to launch soon
+Samsung Galaxy A9 Star leaked in hands-on video, to launch soon?

 Samsung is set to launch a new device, called the Samsung Galaxy A9 Star.
-This was first spotted by SamMobile, that had accessed a hands-on video that leaked online, showing a Samsung device registered as SM-G8850 on a Chinese listing website.
-The video confirms that the new phone, named the Galaxy A9 Star, will sport a rear camera configuration similar to that of Apple’s iPhone.
+This was first spotted by SamMobile, that accessed a hands-on video that leaked online, showing a Samsung device registered as SM-G8850 on a Chinese listing website.
+The video confirms that the new phone will be named the Galaxy A9 Star.

 According to SamMobile‘s reports, the Galaxy A9 Star was among the Samsung devices slated for launch in China.
 This included the Galaxy S8 Lite, that was renamed as Galaxy S Lite Luxury, and launched earlier this month.

 Certified by TENAA, the Galaxy A9 Star’s specifications have seen many changes since its initial listing.

-Currently, it has been listed to feature a 6.28-inch SAMOLED display with a FullHD+ screen resolution.
+Currently, the listing shows it will feature a 6.28-inch SAMOLED display with a FullHD+ screen resolution.
 It will run Android 8.0 Oreo out-of-the-box, though the processor it runs is yet to be listed.

 Also read: Samsung Galaxy Note 9 may come with 8GB RAM, 512GB storage: Report